warning

 So we know that the speaker is talking about their father.

-And again, we've got those pronouns he and I, showing that we've got those two people in the poem.
+And again, we've got those pronouns, he and I showing that we've got those two people in the poem.

-And then again, we've got pronouns as well, showing those two separate figures, you I and us.
+And then again, we've got pronouns as well showing those two separate figures, you, I and us.

-So this difference, only two depict a moment of separation.
+Onto the third one then, so this difference, only two, depict a moment of separation.

 One person is walking away from somebody else.

-And then in "Mother, any distance", we've got two more verbs.
+And then in "Mother Any Distance," we've got two more verbs.

 So we've got this idea that they are unreeling out the time that exists between them, which is symbolised in the poem by that measuring tape that they're stretching through the house.